craigprotzel/making-education/Schedule/README.md

 * Discuss Homework
 * Activity: Share findings from conversation and project ideas in small groups
 * Post Class
-	* READ material on Kathmandu and Nepal (TBD)
+	* * READ Prologue of "Thamel Dark Star" by Ravi Thapa

 #### 150 min class: Project Studio Time
 * Decide on initial groups
 * Work on Prototype 1
+* Visit with Sandi Hilal and ["Permanent Temporariness - The Living Room"](http://www.nyuad-artgallery.org/en_US/exhibitions/hilal-petti/) exhibit
 * Post Class
 	* READ material on Education System in Kathmandu and Nepal (TBD)
-	* UPLOAD notes from conversation to Google Drive
-	* WORK with group on a prototype.
-Be prepared to share prototype in class.
+	* WORK with group on an initial prototype idea.
+Be prepared to share your work in class.

 ### WEEK 6 - Feb 26 & 28